 Our hike to Tadapani, our next stop for the day, began with a climb to Deurali, a similar altitude as Poonhill at 3210 m.
 There is only a single teashop between Ghorepani and Deurali (Pass in Nepali.
 Hence, several thousand Deuralis on Nepal maps).
 We stopped at Deurali for some hot drinks as it had been two hours since leaving Ghorepani.
 To save time, we gave our lunch order to Chandra and Ram to go ahead of us and order the food to save time.
 We knew the weather pattern by now and wanted to avoid getting rained/hailed during the afternoon.

-We arrived at Tadapani 90 minutes after our lunch spot to a full lodge.
+We arrived at Tadapani 90 minutes after our lunch spot at an entire lodge.
 The lodge was filled with Chinese, Japanese, Germans, and American groups.
-Unfortunately, we had to wait for two and a half hours for our turn to take a shower as there were trekkers ahead of us.
+Unfortunately, we had to wait two and a half hours for our turn to take a shower as there were trekkers ahead of us.
 After that, we had dinner, followed by a few rounds of card games, before retiring for the night.

-We had a thirty-minute descend followed by a forty-five-minute ‘flattish’ walk before an hour of steep descend to Jhinu Danda.
+We had a thirty-minute descent followed by a forty-five-minute ‘flattish’ walk before an hour of steep descent to Jhinu Danda.
 The Thomsons went to the Hotsprings by the Modi River, and it was one of the experiences they were looking forward to doing.
-It rained in the afternoon again, as was the pattern.
-They arrived back in the lodge just in time for their pre-ordered dinner and had an early night as the dip in the hot springs had relaxed them and their tired muscles.
+Unfortunately, it rained in the afternoon again, as was the pattern.
+They arrived back in the lodge just in time for their pre-ordered dinner and had an early night as the hot springs’ dip relaxed them and their tired muscles.

 Day seven; Trek to Siwei and drive back to Pokhara.

-We reached Siwei, where Chandra had prepared Thai lunch for us, which we ate before proceeding to Pokhara.
+We reached Siwei, where Chandra had prepared Thai lunch, which we ate before proceeding to Pokhara.
 We dropped Ram off near his home; Chandra negotiated with a Van travelling to Kathmandu for a seat back as he had to rush to Darjeeling, India, the next day for another trek.
 We checked into the hotel, had nice showers, and went for a walk.
-I suggest that Kay and Paul have dinner between just the two of them for a couple’s time for that night.
+I suggest that Kay and Paul have dinner between just the two for a couple’s time that night.